(Thanks to personal friend Ben Ginsburg for his second pair of eyes on this week’s article. Check out his website, AngelFools!)

 The Chinese couple clearly represent the old, traditional understanding of the swastika, while Henry represents the modern bastardization eclipsing tradition.
 What else do we know about Henry?
 We’ve actually known him since B2: he’s the student in dark sunglasses, and the boy who sold Faith a cricket.
 In his first spoken line he tells his teacher he could make money selling crickets because they “get you high as balls.”
 By D3, now in his late twenties, he’s become the kind of person we’ve all had to sit next to on an airplane whose obnoxiousness made the flight feel twice the length.
 He dismisses his wife with the phrase “Chicks, am I right?” and seems creepily interested when Jay mentions drugs.
 He says “guys like us, gotta stick together,” presumably referring to those drugs.
 And in this section, he’s awfully amused by swastikas.

-Henry represents the recent swell of the ultra-toxic alt-right in American politics.
+Henry represents the recent swell of ultra-toxic wings of the alt-right in American politics.
 He’s not yet totally revealed his alignment to that group, but such people seldom do except in mobs.
-I’m not talking about Republicans, or conservatives, or even Libertarians (in general, at least): I’m talking about edge-lords who balk at such conventional company and invent trendy, fashionable titles to disguise their scorn for human decency and hatred of diversity.
+I’m not talking about Republicans, or conservatives, or Libertarians, or whatever (in general, at least; zealots in any political branch can push ideals too far): I’m talking about edge-lords who balk at such conventional company and invent trendy new titles to disguise their scorn for human decency and hatred of diversity.
 (EDIT: I wrote this before the white supremacist rally in Charlottesville, VA, but it shows the cultural timeliness of Henry as a character. )

-Henry is a misogynistic drug-dealer who doesn’t know when to shut up.
-He is enamored by the swastika as a symbol of Nazism, and anything he could learn about the symbol’s humble history would only make him more proud to be a Neo-Nazi.
+Henry is a misogynistic drug-smuggler who doesn’t know when to shut up.
+He is enamored by the swastika as a symbol of Nazism, and anything he could learn about the symbol’s humble history would only make him more proud of his tattoo.
 He probably brought up the swastika just to make people uncomfortable.
 Call him a straw-man if you like, but I’d call him a caricature.
 He’s an effigy, an object made to be sacrificed.

-Although I’m trying to avoid naming real-world figures, you can’t write an Inferno allegory without punishing at least one sinner.
+Although I’m trying to avoid naming real-world figures, you can’t write an Inferno allegory without punishing a sinner.
 Just as Dante criticized ancient Italian politics, so must I tear into today’s.
 At least I’ve had the courtesy to limit myself to one amalgamated straw-man instead of pointing fingers.

 How does Jay react to the situation?
 When Henry first points out the swastika, he inhales sharply through his teeth.
 It’s like he’s reacting alongside the reader as I play with fire: “Is this really the direction we’re going?”
 He says nothing during the discussion and leaves as soon as he is able.
 Remember, in the last section, Jay put on headphones and hummed to avoid talking to Henry.
 How long can he keep up this isolationism, this appeasement?

-Not so long, if his dream sequence in the last section is to be believed.
+Not so long, if his dream sequence is to be believed.
 In his dream, Jay began at rest atop a dune.
 Rather than descend either side, he ran away along its crest.
 But doing so caused the dune to collapse.

-In this section, Jay found himself caught between the Chinese couple and Henry, and chose to abscond when the conversation turned for the worse.
+In this section, Jay finds himself caught between the Chinese couple and Henry, and chooses to abscond when the conversation turns for the worse.
 Now the world must collapse around him, leading to metaphorical free-fall.

 In his dream, how did Jay escape this situation?
 By realizing he was dreaming, of course.
 To resolve the perceived issue of choosing between the two interpretations of the swastika, Jay must mentally free himself from the epistemological chains binding meaning to symbols.
 Then no force will hold power over him, and he will change the game.